-Area Assessment Comments The following statements apply to the Scheme: The risk and return in the investment strategy is properly considered and is suitable for the objectives of the scheme and the demographic profile of the members The risk and return of the default investment strategy was assessed as part of the latest review of the default investment option, carried out in 2023, in relation to the Scheme objectives and demographics.
+Area Assessment Comments The following statements apply to the Scher The following statements apply to the Scheme: The risk and return in the investment strategy is properly considered and is suitable for the objectives of the scheme and the demographic profile of the members The risk and return of the default investment strategy was assessed as part of the latest review of the default investment option, carried out in 2023, in relation to the Scheme objectives and demographics.
 The Trustees considered both quantitative and qualitative measures for these risks as well as how best to manage the various risks facing DC members.
-In addition to the default investment option, the Trustees make available a range of self- select funds for members to choose from that cover a wider range of asset classes.
+In addition to the default investment strategy, the Trustees make available a range of self-select funds for members to choose from that cover a wider range of asset classes.
 The policies on ESG and climate change risks and opportunities in the statement of investment principles are not generic, but are tailored to the investment strategy of the scheme or fund The Trustees review the ESG rating assigned by Mercer to each of the funds used within the Scheme on a biannual basis, as part of their ongoing investment governance.
-Mercer's ratings are assigned by its global manager research team, and indicate how well managers integrate ESG factors into the investment process. strategy of the selicine of fund The Statement of Investment Principles ("SIP") includes policies on ESG and climate change risks and opportunities.
+Mercer's ratings are assigned by its global manager research team and indicate how well managers integrate ESG factors into the investment process.
+The Statement of Investment Principles ("SIP") includes policies on ESG and climate change risks and opportunities.
 However, these are not explicitly reflected in the current strategy.
 ESG was considered as part of the recent investment strategy review which recommended changes to the default strategy that would offer more focus on ESG factors.
+These are due to be implemented in 2025.